-High-throughput RNA-Seq has demonstrated that most cells express a plethora of long noncoding transcripts (41, 42).
+High-throughput RNA-sequencing has demonstrated that most cells express a plethora of long non-coding transcripts (41,42).
 During the last few years, huge efforts have been made to reveal their biological function, and many of them now appear as important contributors to gene regulation at different levels.
-NEAT1 is the architectural component of nuclear ribonucleoprotein complexes called paraspeckles, and it has recently gained considerable attention as several reports have shown that the transcript is abnormally expressed in human diseases, including cancer (13, 15, 20).
-The function of NEAT1 remains elusive, but emerging evidence suggests that NEAT1 and paraspeckles have a role in cytoprotection.
-Here, we show that NEAT1 is induced at the transcriptional level by the isothiocyanate compound SFN.
-This is accompanied by increased paraspeckle formation.
-SFN mimics oxidative stress in cells by modifying thiol groups in cellular proteins and induces antioxidative response pathways of which Keap1-NRF2 is the most prominent (37, 38).
+NEAT1 is the architectural component of nuclear ribonucleoprotein complexes called paraspeckles, and has recently gained considerable attention as several reports have shown that the transcript is abnormally expressed in human diseases including cancer (13,15,20).
+The function of NEAT1 remains elusive, but emerging evidences suggest that NEAT1 and paraspeckles have a role in cytoprotection.
+Here, we show that NEAT1 is induced at the transcriptional level by the isothiocyanate compound sulforaphane (SFN).
+This is accompanied with increased paraspeckle formation.
+SFN mimics oxidative stress in cells by modifying thiol groups in cellular proteins, and induces antioxidative response pathways of which Keap1-NRF2 is the most prominent (37,38).
 We demonstrate that SFN-induced NEAT1 expression is not dependent on NRF2.
 In contrast, depletion of HSF1 severely abrogates SFN-induced NEAT1 expression and paraspeckle formation.
-Several reports have shown that SFN and other sulfhydryl-reactive compounds can stimulate the heat shock response pathway in cells by activating HSF1 (39, 40, 43, 44).
-The mechanism for how SFN activates HSF1 is somewhat obscure, but previous studies have shown that oxidative compounds might promote the DNA-binding activity of HSF1 by modifying cysteine residues in the DNA-binding domain (45, 46).
-SFN has also been shown to modify Hsp90 and thereby disrupt complex formation between Hsp90 and its protein partners (47, 48).
-Recently, Naidu et al. (44) reported that phenethyl isothiocyanate indeed modified cysteine residues within Hsp90 leading to dissociation and activation of HSF1.
+Several reports have shown that SFN and other sulfhydrylreactive compounds can stimulate the heat shock response pathway in cells by activating HSF1 (39,40,43,44).
+The mechanism for how SFN activates HSF1 is somewhat obscure, but previous studies have shown that oxidative compounds might promote the DNA-binding activity of HSF1 by modifying cysteine residues in the DNAbinding domain (45,46).
+SFN has also been shown to modify Hsp90 and thereby disrupt complex formation between Hsp90 and its protein partners (47,48).
+Recently, Naidu et al. reported that phenethyl isothiocyanate (PEITC) indeed modified cysteine residues within Hsp90 leading to dissociation and activation of HSF1 (44).

 Our results show that HSF1 accumulates in the nucleus upon SFN treatment and binds to the NEAT1 promoter in vivo.
 We have identified a conserved HSE in the NEAT1 promoter that is critical for SFN-induced transcriptional activation of the NEAT1 gene.
-Intriguingly, this site overlaps with a recently reported NF-κB-binding site, which is necessary for lipopolysaccharide-induced NEAT1 expression in lung cancer cells (49).
-An overlapping NF-κB- and HSF1-binding site has been identified previously in the promotor of the gene encoding MHC class I chain-related protein A (MICA) (50).
-Here, HSF1 and NF-κB bind mutually exclusive to the site, and overexpression of a truncated version of HSF1 containing only the DNAbinding domain outcompetes NF-kB binding and abolishes TNF α -induced MICA expression.
-The question as to whether the overlapping HSF1/NF-κB site in the NEAT1 promoter represents a regulatory hub, coordinating outputs from different signaling pathways, remains to be resolved.
+Intriguingly, this site overlaps with a recently reported NF- $\kappa$ B binding site, which is necessary for LPS-induced NEAT1 expression in lung cancer cells (49).
+An overlapping NF- $\kappa$ B and HSF1 binding site has been identified previously in the promotor of the gene encoding MHC Class I Chain-Related Protein A (MICA) (50).
+Here, HSF1 and NF- $\kappa$ B bind mutually exclusive to the site, and overexpression of a truncated version of HSF1 containing only the DNA-binding domain outcompetes NF-κB binding and abolishes TNFαinduced MICA expression.
+If the overlapping HSF1/NF-KB site in the NEAT1 promoter represents a regulatory hub, coordinating outputs from different signaling pathways, remains to be resolved.

-In this study, we show that NEAT1, as well as being induced by SFN, is also induced upon heat shock.
-This clearly suggests that NEAT1 up-regulation is a general phenomenon in the heat shock response.
-This is supported by a study by Hirose et al. (11), demonstrating that NEAT1 expression and paraspeckle formation are induced by inhibition of the 26S proteasome by MG132 or bortezomib.
-Proteasome inhibition causes a proteotoxic stress in the cells as proteins that are destined for degradation form aggregates in both the cytoplasm and the nucleus (11, 51).
-Activation of HSF1 to induce expression of molecular chaperones is a general cellular response mechanism to proteasome inhibition (52-54).
+In the present study we show that NEAT1, as well as being induced by SFN, is also induced upon heat shock.
+This clearly suggests that NEAT1 upregulation is a general phenomenon in the heat shock response.
+This is supported by a study by Hirose et al., demonstrating that NEAT1 expression and paraspeckle formation are induced by inhibition of the 26S proteasome by MG132 or Bortezomib (11).
+Proteasome inhibition causes a proteotoxic stress in the cells as proteins that are destined for degradation form aggregates in both the cytoplasm and the nucleus (11,51).
+Activation of HSF1 to induce expression of molecular chaperones, is a general cellular response mechanisms to proteasome inhibition (52-54).
 Thus, we envision that NEAT1 induction upon proteasome inhibition might be mediated by HSF1mediated transcriptional activation of the NEAT1 promoter.